Human Services Foundation

-Conestoga College will provide the student with a Conestoga email account that will serve as your email for use between yourself and faculty during your time in HSF.
+Conestoga College will provide the student with a Conestoga email account that will serve as your email for use between yourself and faculty during your time in the Human Services Foundations Program.
 Please use the Conestoga email account assigned to you in communicating with us rather than any personal emails such as Hotmail, Yahoo, Gmail, etc. We cannot guarantee that we will respond to emails other than ones sent through the college accounts while you are enrolled in the program.
-At the end of the year, you can provide your permanent/personal e-mail if you wish for the purposes of continued contact.
 Students are strongly advised to make phone calls to professors in addition to sending emails.

 Posted Information for Students